french tourist map

 Practical Recommendations

 The best times to visit Corsica are during the shoulder seasons of May-June and September-October, when the weather is pleasant and the crowds are fewer.
 Bring comfortable walking shoes, as Corsica's stunning towns and landscapes are best explored on foot.
-Sun protection is a must year-round, and insect repellent can be handy, especially in the countryside.
+Sun protection is essential year-round, and insect repellent can be handy, especially in the countryside.
 Lastly, it's worth noting that while English is spoken in many tourist areas, a few phrases in French can go a long way in more remote areas.

 Frequently Asked Questions about Corsica